 - e.
-Remove the spark plug caps from the spark plugs, and then install the spark plugs and the spark plug caps. - 4.
-Lubricate all control cables and the pivoting points of all levers and pedals as well as of the sidestand/centerstand. - 5.
-Check and, if necessary, correct the tire air pressure, and then lift the motorcycle so that both of its wheels are off the ground.
-Alternatively, turn the wheels a little every month in order to prevent the tires from becoming degraded in one spot. - 6.
-Cover the muffler outlet with a plastic bag to prevent moisture from entering it.
+Remove the spark plug cap from the spark plug, and then install the spark plug and the spark plug cap. - Lubricate all control cables, pivots, levers and pedals, as well as the sidestand and centerstand (if equipped). - Check and correct the tire air pressure, and then lift the vehicle so that all wheels are off the ground.
+Otherwise, turn the

+- wheels a little once a month in order to prevent the tires from becoming degraded in one spot. - Cover the muffler outlet with a plastic bag to prevent moisture from entering it. - 10.
+Remove the battery and fully charge it, or attach a maintenance charger to keep the battery optimally charged.
+NOTICE: Confirm that the battery and its charger are compatible.
+Do not charge a VRLA battery with a conventional charger.
+[ECA26330]